Loloish languages

-The Loloish languages, also known as Yi and occasionally Ngwi or Nisoic, are a family of fifty to a hundred Sino-Tibetan languages spoken primarily in the Yunnan province of China.
+The Loloish languages, also known as Yi (like the Yi people) and occasionally Ngwi or Nisoic, are a family of 50–100 Tibeto-Burman languages spoken primarily in the Yunnan province of Southwestern China.
 They are most closely related to Burmese and its relatives.
 Both the Loloish and Burmish branches are well defined, as is their superior node, Lolo-Burmese.
-However, subclassification is more contentious.
+However, sub-classification is more contentious.